 NCEA Level 3 Textiles Technology

-Students will develop pattern cutting skills along with working for a client to construct a garment or textile article that meets their specific needs.
-They will then develop their own individual project.
-Students will work with a client and work through the design process, which involves research and evaluation of their designs and resources to create decorative features using applied design techniques such as screen printing, embroidery, and beading to create a visually appealing final outcome.
+In this course, students will develop pattern-cutting skills and work with clients to construct garments or textile articles that meet specific requirements.
+They will also have the opportunity to pursue individual projects, collaborate with clients, and engage in the design process, which involves research, evaluation, and the utilisation of design techniques such as screen printing, embroidery, and beading to create visually appealing final outcomes.

 *No prior experience required